-This is Allison’s story.
+This is Allison’s story of exercise builimia.
 I met Allison at a north Texas MOPS group last month.
 She was gracious enough to message me after the meeting and share with me her story.
 I wanted you all to read it and be encouraged too.
 There is hope.
 Great hope.
 It’s not found in getting the perfect body: it’s found in Christ.
 I hope you’ll read it and share with a friend who needs this message kind of hope!
-Her words below:
+Her words about her struggle with exercise bulimia and other disordered eating behaviors are below:

 This past week my pastor challenged the congregation to tell our stories of hope.
 I am not normally one to talk much about myself but I felt like God was really pushing me to put my story out there, so here I am…completely transparent…and completely terrified.